BRAIN-Lab-AI/MultiCapCLIP-AR-Architectural-Enhancements-and-Arabic-Fine-Tuning-for-Multilingual-Visual-Captioning/README.md

 ### Proposed Solution: Code-Based Implementation
-This repository provides an implementation of MultiCapCLIP-SAB, a model that enhances the MultiCapCLIP framework with a supervised attention bridge.
-The solution includes:
+This repository contains a fully reproducible implementation of **MultiCapCLIP-SAB**, built on top of the official MultiCapCLIP architecture.

--**Frozen Pre-trained Models:** Utilizes frozen CLIP ViT-B/16 for vision encoding and a frozen mBART for multilingual caption decoding.

--**Supervised Attention Bridge:** A trainable, multi-layer Transformer network that connects the vision and language models.
+### ✔ Frozen Pretrained Models
+- **CLIP ViT-B/16** for extracting high-quality visual features
+- **mBART** for multilingual caption generation

+Both remain frozen during training to reduce computation and preserve pretrained knowledge.

+### ✔ Supervised Attention Bridge (SAB)
+A trainable Transformer-based module that:
+- Ingests CLIP embeddings
+- Injects learnable query tokens
+- Produces refined representations aligned with the language decoder

+### ✔ Targeted Training Pipeline
--**Targeted Training Loop:** A PyTorch-based training script that exclusively trains the attention bridge on paired image-caption data from the COCO dataset.
+A PyTorch-based training script that:
+- Loads image–caption pairs from COCO
+- Feeds CLIP embeddings into the SAB
+- Trains the SAB with cross-entropy loss
+- Keeps all other components frozen

+This ensures high efficiency and stable optimization.

 ### Key Components